-This function provides a rough estimate of the total disk space required to run ExoLabel for a given input network. avg_degree and num_edges need not both be specified.
+This function provides a rough estimate of the total disk space required to run ExoLabel for a given input network.
+Only one of avg_degree and num_edges must be provided.
 The function prints out the estimated size of the original edgelist files, the estimated disk space and RAM to be consumed by ExoLabel, and the approximate ratio of disk space relative to the original file.

 node_name_length specifies the average length of the node names-since the names themselves must be stored on disk, this contributes to the overall size.
 For relatively short node names (1-16 characters) this has a negligible impact on overall disk consumption, though it may impact the worst-case RAM consumption.
-Expected RAM consumption is determined by the average prefix length a random pair of vertex labels have in common, and should be closer to the minimum usage in most scenarios (see ExoLabel for more details on this).
+Expected RAM consumption is determined by the average prefix length a random pair of vertex labels have in common, and should be closer to the minimum usage in most scenarios (see ExoLabel for more details).

-Invisibly returns a vector of length six, showing the minimum RAM, maximum RAM, estimated total edgelist file size, estimated disk consumption, estimated final file size, and ratio of the input file size to total ExoLabel disk usage.
+Invisibly returns a vector of length six, showing the estimated RAM consumption, estimated input edgelist file size, estimated disk consumption using in-place sort (use_fast_sort=FALSE), estimated disk consumption using fast sort (use_fast_sort=TRUE), estimated final file size, and ratio of the input file size to total ExoLabel disk usage.
 All values denote bytes.